mahfuzsust/mahfuzsust.github.io/source/_posts/collaborative-editor.md

 }
 {% endcodeblock %}

-First we need a Node.js server which will host our application server and respond application html.

 I've added a redirection in the root endpoint to generate document id and load the html.
 If we store the document user specific then this step is completely unnecessary.

 {% codeblock lang:javascript %}
 //server.js

 const express = require('express');